navya-vam/project1/README.md

 ## Requirements
 sdd
 Java should be installed.
-(JRE 5.0 or later)
+(JREsfsf5.0 or later)

 ## License